StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Python_Scripts_Overview.md

 ## Python configureMysql
 The readCredentials script creates a config file with all needed service credentials which are necessary to create a connection.
 The configureMysql script creates a connection to the service with this config file.
-If there is a valid connection the script will execute the .sql file on the database.
+If there is a valid connection the script will execute the `.sql` file on the database.
-Requirement is that there is a .sql script.
+A requirement is that there is a `.sql` configure script.
 An alternative solution is to insert the database init script into the application code.
 Needs a additional python mysql-python package `mysql.connector`.
 Lamp Example: `mysqlCursor.execute(dbInitCommand)`
 Twelve Factor: there have to be a init database script.
-So we just have to execute this script on the container.

 ## Python execute commands
 To execute scripts on the container it is needed to create a ssh connection to the container and execute the script.
 Therefore the script enables ssh for the application.
 Afterwards the script creates a ssh-connection and executes the file.
 Unfortunately the cf command `cf run-task ...` is not suitable because it has to enabled from the CF instance provider.
+So the "ssh way" is the safe way.

 ## Order
 1. `cf create service $servicename $serviceplan $serviceInstanceName`